Skip to Content

 Ketmanshoop is a small town you can stop here but I’d suggest rather staying at Quivertree Forest Rest Camp, it’s one of our favorite campsites in Namibia

 Quiver Trees are unique trees that grow in the south of Namibia, and some parts of South Africa.
-The Quiver Tree Forest is the only place you can see a lot of trees growing close to each other.
-The Quiver tree grows very slow, it reaches 2-2,5 m in a couple of hundred years.
+The Quiver Tree Forest is the only place you can see a lot of these trees growing close to each other.
+The Quiver tree grows very slowly, it reaches 2-2,5 m in a couple of hundred years.
 The forest looks the best at sunset.
-Some trees have massive nests of sociable weavers in their crowns.
-You can see these massive nests on trees, road signs, poles, they look quite impressive.
+Some trees have massive nests of sociable weavers.
+You can see these massive nests on trees, road signs, and poles, they look quite impressive.

 • Quiver Tree Forest working hours – sunrise to sunset